vpyrlik/CERGE_JULIA_Fall2020/README.md

 # The Julia Programming Language
-## Complementary Math Courses - CERGE-EI - Fall 2020
+## Complementary Math Courses - CERGE-EI - 2020/21

 Hi!
 Thanks for being interested in the course on The Julia Programming Language (*aka* Julia).
 Here you'll find all the course materials, such as sample codes for the sessions, links to the video recordings of the sessions, extra material overview and suggestions, etc.